Andrea/andrea.github.io/_posts/2020-08-15-Scala-Steward-locally.markdown

 ### How to run

-You can run by clonning the repo and running it, check the [instructions](https://github.com/scala-steward-org/scala-steward/blob/master/docs/running.md).If you want to run this on private repos on some CI I find that it might be easier to run from Docker.
+You can run by cloning the repo and running it, check the [instructions](https://github.com/scala-steward-org/scala-steward/blob/master/docs/running.md).If you want to run this on private repos on some CI I find that it might be easier to run from Docker.
 I especially like that you can use a particular version you know works and move when you are ready.

 To run from Docker, execute something like this from where you checked out scala-steward(setup the necessary env vars STEWARD_DIR, LOGIN and EMAIL accordingly):